sunglocto/pi/README.md

 The digits of Pi will reset back to `3` when moving to a new phase.

 If the number gets too long, it will reset to one digit of 2π.
-Once that gets to long, it will be digits of 3π and etc.
+Once that gets too long, it will be digits of 3π and etc.

 Named after [Psi](https://github.com/psi-im/psi).